 - The superhumans, now called “The Avengers,” decide to eat shwarma at a restaurant Stark noticed earlier.

 - Thor and Loki return to Asgard with the Tesseract, while the rest of the Avengers split up.
 Loki is sentenced to eternal imprisonment by Odin for his actions on Earth.

 - In space, Thanos plots to confront the Avengers again.

 - Couple Bennie and Claire find a leftover Chitauri weapon from the Battle of New York.
 The pair are investigated by S.H.I.E.L.D. agent Jasper Sitwell, who eventually recruits them into the organization for their potential usefulness.

-2013 (6 months later): Tony Stark, now suffering from PTSD, develops an entire army of Iron Man suits.
+2013 (6 months later): Tony Stark, now suffering from PTSD due to the events of The Avengers, develops an entire army of Iron Man suits.